MaddieAnita/Farm-Animal-Heroes-Anonymous-UI/README.md

 # FARM ANIMAL HEROES ANONYMOUS

-A social media UI example build for Farm Animal Superheroes

-This project uses only HTML & CSS
+A social media UI example build for Farm Animal Superheroes UI was inspired from a random google images example of a UI This project uses only HTML & CSS

 ## Libraries used: